moklett/nesta-plugin-next-prev/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (which uses a reference to the git repo until a gem is created):

-    gem 'nesta-plugin-next-prev'
+    gem 'nesta-plugin-next-prev', :git => 'git://github.com/moklett/nesta-plugin-next-prev.git'

 And then execute: